 maintain a record of elections.

 A sample 50/50 election form and notes for employers are available on the Administrator guides and documents page of www.lgpsregs.org.
-The sample form includes the information an employer must give an employee who elects for the 50/50 section about the effect on their 2014 Scheme pension.
+The sample form includes the information an employer must give an employee who elects for the 50/50 section about the effect on their pension.
 Employers should check with their L G P S administering authority whether they can use the sample form or whether the administering authority has its own form that it asks employers to use.

-At year end, or date of leaving if earlier, employers should confirm to the administering authority which section the member was in at that time.
+In monthly or year end data submissions, and at the date of leaving, employers should confirm to the administering authority which section the member was in.

 Each employer must determine the most effective method of holding the above information.
 As stated in section 2, employees should always be put into the main section on being brought into, or on electing to join, the Scheme in an employment.